-- Violation of client and/or agency confidential information will result in dismissal from the program. - Faculty reserve the right to dismiss any student whose personal integrity, health, or behavior demonstrate unfitness to continue preparation for the profession of respiratory therapy and/or violate the Code of Ethics.

-- Any student considered by faculty to be unsafe practitioners or whose progress in meeting program objectives is judged unsatisfactory will be dismissed from the program. - Any action or behaviors which have resulted in a student being barred from any clinical affiliate while a student in the Respiratory Therapy Program. - Failure to adhere to and/or violation of Performance Improvement Plan
+- Violation of client and/or agency confidential information will result in dismissal from the program. - Faculty reserve the right to dismiss any student whose personal integrity, health, or behavior demonstrate unfitness to continue preparation for the profession of respiratory therapy and/or violate the Code of Ethics. - Any student considered by faculty to be unsafe practitioners or whose progress in meeting program objectives is judged unsatisfactory will be dismissed from the program. - Any action or behaviors which have resulted in a student being barred from any clinical affiliate while a student in the Respiratory Therapy Program. - Violating local, state, and/or federal laws in the course of clinical practice or in the student practice of respiratory therapy on a student license. - Failure to adhere to and/or violation of Performance Improvement Plan